gitbls/sdm/Docs/Plugins.md

 ```
 Plugins are run in the order they are specified on the command line.
 I recommend that the `user` plugin be as close to the first plugin run as possible, so that the first created user ($myuser) is available to other plugins.

+**NOTE:** If you add any users and/or add a password for the user `pi` you probably don't want the RasPiOS services to run at first system boot that help you configure a user.
+That is exactly what this plugin does, so you can and **should** disable the RasPiOS services with `--plugin disables:piwiz`.

 ### vnc

 Install and configure either or both of Virtual VNC and RealVNC.